semrush/intergalactic/website/docs/components/link/link.md

 ![](static/custom-link.png)

-@## Sizes and margins
+## Sizes and margins

 You can add addons before and after the link text.
 Addons always have a 4px margin from the link text.

 - The icon should represent the action that will be performed by the link.
-- If clicking the link with an icon triggers a time-consuming process, you can replace the icon with the [Spin](/components/spin/) component.
+- If clicking the link with an icon triggers a time-consuming process, you can replace the icon with the [Spin](/components/spin/spin) component.

-@table-caption Link text and addon sizes and margins
+Table: Link text and addon sizes and margins

 | Text size                               | Appearance example     | Icon size |
 | --------------------------------------- | ---------------------- | --------- |
 | 12-16px (`--fs-100`-`--fs-300` tokens)  | ![](static/link-m.png) | M         |
 | 20px and bigger (from `--fs-400` token) | ![](static/link-l.png) | L         |

-@## Interaction
+## Interaction

-@table-caption Default link states
+Table: Default link states

 | State         | Appearance    | Description     | Cursor    |
 | ------------- | ------------- | --------------- | --------- |